IvanX8635/post-apocalyptic-adventure/first-route/spoon.md

 The zombie goes in too bit you.

+You dodge it.

-You dodge it.Having soo much expirence with a spoon.
+Having soo much expirence with a spoon.

 You gauged out its eye.